 3. Employees, Contractors, and Service Providers

-Computers, printers, and other equipment or machinery that is used in your business can be tax-deductible.
+In addition, printers, and other equipment that is used in your business can be tax-deductible.
 Often, these purchases are considered a “capital expense” that needs to be depreciated.

-Utility payments for your office such as electricity, internet, and telephone bills, are deductible business expenses.
+Likewise, utility payments for your office are deductible as well.
+Things such as electricity, internet, and telephone bills, fall under deductible business expenses.